vickimzhang/vmzhang-academic/content/cv/teaching.md

 ## Course Instructorship

-**Data Mining, Modeling and Biostatistics (BINF 5003)**, Humber College | Sep-Dec 2023
+**Data Mining, Modeling and Biostatistics (BINF 5003)**, Humber Polytechnic | Jan-Apr 2025

-* Teach theory and concepts (1 hour lecture) and code‑along lesson (3 hour tutorial) weekly that cover topics such as introduction to R, data analysis and visualization, predictive modeling, dimension reduction, and clustering
+* Taught theory, concepts, and code‑along classes (3 hours) weekly to mature learners that cover topics such as introduction to R, data analysis and visualization, predictive modeling, dimension reduction, and clustering
 * Guide students through an independent research project
+* Note: this course is one of five courses that are part of the Graduate Certificate in Clinical Bioinformatics for international students

+**Plant Ecology (BIO330)**, University of Toronto Mississauga | Sep-Dec 2024
+* Taught biweekly hour‑long lectures to upper year undergraduate students that cover topics related to the population and community ecology of plants
+* Topics include: resource acquisition, growth and reproduction, mutualisms, competition, defense, invasions, disturbance, population dynamics, and community structure

+**Data Analytics and Storytelling (BINF5503)**, Humber Polytechnic | Jan-Apr 2024
+* Taught concepts and code‑along lesson (3 hour class) weekly to mature learners that cover topics including data statistics and visualizations in R and Python, command line, reproducibility, interactive web apps, and scientific literacy and communication
 * Note: this course is one of five courses that are part of the Graduate Certificate in Clinical Bioinformatics

+**Data Mining, Modeling and Biostatistics (BINF 5003)**, Humber Polytechnic | Sep-Dec 2023

+* Taught theory and concepts (1 hour lecture) and code‑along lesson (3 hour tutorial) weekly to mature learners that cover topics such as introduction to R, data analysis and visualization, predictive modeling, dimension reduction, and clustering
+* Guide students through an independent research project
+* Note: this course is one of five courses that are part of the Graduate Certificate in Clinical Bioinformatics.

-**Quantitative Methods in R for Biology (EEB313)**, UofT | Sep-Dec 2023, 2022
+**Quantitative Methods in R for Biology (EEB313)**, University of Toronto | Sep-Dec 2023, 2022

 * Helped undergrad students develop skills in R using applied problems in ecology and evolutionary biology
 * Used code-along lectures to teach syntax, functions, data management, data manipulation, visualization, modelling, statistical analysis, and simulation for solving biological problems